lolzio5/Team05-RISCV-Final/README.md

 ### Redundency and Cost

-The ability to quickly develop modules that can be interpretted by team members who haven't worked on them meant that the implementation of certain operations/computations was kept simple and clear - leading to potential trade-offs with higher hardware cost in the design.
+Given the time frame of the project, modules had to be developed quickly and in a way that team members can understand them even if they haven't contributed to their development.
+This meant that modules/operations had to be kept simple and logical, leading to an overall design that could potentially be considered naive and only suitable for simulated environments.
+Furthermore, simplicity and logical subdivision of modules could have potential trade-offs with higher hardware costs and redundency.

-One particular example of this is the choice of using a seperate adder for branch instructions and ALU.
-Using the same adder for typical ALU operations, like addition, and for jalr and branch instructions would have reduced the hardware cost of another adder, yet could have made the design more convoluted.
-This is because, in the case of utilising a single adder, the value of the PC would need to propagate alongside the source register values through the CPU and additional control signals would be needed to distinguish between the writing of register computation and writing the next pc value/ret address.
+One particular example of this is the choice of using a seperate adder, implemented in the `ResultMuxW` module, to compute `AUIPC` and the `RET` address.
+Using the ALU would have reduced the hardware cost of another adder, yet it could have made the design more convoluted.
+This is because the value of the PC would need to propagate through the CPU, and additional control signals would be needed to dictate the selection of PC, upper immediate value, and so on, as the ALU operand.

 Furthermore, several modules have implicitly defined adders.
 Below are a couple of exanples in the `PCRegisterF` and `ResultMuxW` :